 Alas, the glory days of the shopping mall have ended.
 Just as few people predicted their popularity, few could envision the disappearance of anchor stores like Alexander’s, Montgomery Ward, Woolworth’s and The Bon-Ton.
 Who knew Macy’s would gobble up Jordan Marsh and Filene’s?

 Today, hundreds of dead malls litter the American landscape, replaced by Amazon warehouses and harried package deliverers.
 Perhaps someday they’ll return.
 In the meantime, here is a look at the first shopping mall in each New England state.
 Some have even managed to survive.

-Alfons Bach understood the future of American consumerism.
+Alfons Bach, who developed New England’s first shopping mall, understood the future of American consumerism.
 Bach emigrated from Germany well before World War II and wound up in Connecticut.
 Perhaps because of his German roots he had no nostalgia for the old ways of New England.
 That allowed him to shape the future around the tastes of the generation coming of age in the ‘40s and ‘50s.

 Bach had become a giant in the industrial design field.
 His work was sought after by companies making all sorts of products.
 Rugs, pianos, toasters, desk accessories, tube-steel furniture and countless other items all bore his brand.

 But he had bigger ideas.
 He saw how rapidly the automobile was changing the culture.
 And shopping, he believed, was bound to change.
 With cars that needed parking, it made less and less sense to travel to congested cities to shop.
 Suburban consumers, he believed, would respond to convenient new shopping malls with clean, uncluttered design.
 Shoppers needed parking, he thought, but not the trappings of the city.